fog/fog/lib/fog/rackspace/docs/compute_v2.md

     image_id="3afe97b2-26dc-49c5-a2cc-a2fc8d80c001"
   	>

 Notice that your server contains several `nil` attributes.
-To see the latest status, reload the instance like so:
+To see the latest status, reload the instance as follows:

 	server.reload